Esetobore/ThreeScorers/README.md

 - Specific state management implementation.
 This is partly my fault as i didn't take note of this until after developing the project required us to use Bloc.
 - Valid image and video URLs.
 Not sure if its just me but couldn't call the thumbnail url.

-### Limitations
-- Lack of control over the Figma design.
-Couldn't create Penalty Shootout as that section was covered and could't be accessed.

 ## Code Quality
-- Follows Flutter best practices
+- Follows Flutter best practices to the best of my abilities
 - Modular and maintainable code structure
 - Consistent code formatting